Minimizing Oracle-Structured Composite Functions: Introduction

 \paragraph{When to just use a structured solver.} Finally, we mention that if $f$ is simple enough to be handled by a DCP-based system, then simply minimizing $f+g$ using such a system is the preferred method of solution.
 We are interested here in problems where this is not the case.
 Typically this means that $f$ is complex in the sense of involving substantial data, for example, a sample average of some function with $10^6$ or more samples.
 (We will see this phenomenon in the numerical examples given in \S\ref{s-experiments}.)

 \paragraph{Contribution.} The method we propose in the next section is in the family of variable metric bundle methods, and closely related to a number of other methods found in the literature (we review related work in \S\ref{s-related-work}).
-As an algorithm, our method is not particularly novel; we consider our contribution to be its careful design to be compatible with our access methods.
+As an algorithm, our method is not particularly novel; we consider our contribution to be its careful design to be compatible with our access methods, and the efficiency of the method compared with standard solvers when the function $f$ contains a large amount of data.